carlosplf/br_data_inspector/README.md

 As a softwares that is currently being developed,the software does not have a production environment.

 To run the back-end, simply run the *run.py* file.

-MAKE SURE YOU ARE USING THE ENV WITH REQUIREMENTS INSTALLED!
+All requirements are inside requirements.txt file.

 To collect data from "Portal da Transparência", run: